wp-plugins/nomorecaptchas/readme.txt

 === NoMoreCaptchas ===
 Contributors: oxfordbio
-Tags: admin, anti-bot, antispam, anti-spam, bbPress, buddypress, buddypress CAPTCHA, capatcha, capch, capcha, captcha, captcha plugin, captcha protection, captha, captsha, catcha, comment, comments, form, forms, image captcha, kapcha, kaptcha, login, match captcha, multilingual, no more captcha, no more captchas, nomorecaptchas, password recovery, php captcha, picture captcha, plugin, plus, Post, protection, re captcha, recaptcha, register, registration, registration captcha, safety, security, Security captcha, spam, spam blocking CAPTCHA, spammer, text captcha, wordpress captcha, wpmu
+Tags: admin, ajax, anti-bot, antispam, anti-spam, bbPress, block spam, buddypress, buddypress CAPTCHA, capatcha, capch, capcha, captcha, captcha for contact form 7, captcha plugin, captcha protection, captha, captsha, catcha, comment, comments, contact form 7, contact form 7 captcha, contact form captcha, contact form with captcha, form, forms, image captcha, kapcha, kaptcha, login, match captcha, multilingual, no more captcha, no more captchas, nomorecaptchas, password recovery, php captcha, picture captcha, plugin, plus, Post, protection, re captcha, recaptcha, register, registration, registration captcha, safety, security, Security captcha, spam, spam blocker, spam block, spam blocking CAPTCHA, spammer, text captcha, wordpress captcha, wpmu
 Requires at least: 3.0
 Tested up to: 3.9.1
-Stable tag: 1.2.2
+Stable tag: 1.2.5
 License: GPLv2 or later

-NoMoreCaptchas keeps spam bots out of your site and only allows human beings to register or login without annoying Captcha codes or faulty blacklists.
+Keep spam bots out of your site without annoying Captcha codes or faulty blacklists.
+Enterprise spam protection for sites of all sizes.

 == Description ==

 Register for free to put an end to those annoying Captcha codes that slow down or even send away your users!
 NoMoreCaptchas authenticates human beings based on the one thing that can never be faked - their behavior.

+= Now with Contact Form 7 Support! =

 Developed at Oxford University, this technology uses bio-chronometric markers that cannot be copied to identify humans and bots.
 Bots are sent away.
 Humans are welcomed into your site - and without any roadblocks or error-prone black lists to worry about.